UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 an older version of Quartus.**

 Mac and Linux users often have problems getting the USB Blaster set up to work, and Quartus 19.1 with Linux needs WSL (Windows Subsystem for Linux).
-Linux users will find that Quartus version 20.1 has an easier installation process, which is always tempting.

-Next year, the course will probably be moving to Quartus Prime 21.1, Questa, and the Monitor Program 21.1.
+In the future, the course will probably fully move to Quartus Prime 21.1.1, Questa, and the Monitor Program 21.1.
 (I don't think you need Cygwin with this combination.)
-Quartus is a massively updated version of ModelSim which is much faster and still free, but it requires that you go online to get a license which is good for 1 year (renewable).  **Anyone using this new version combination is encouraged to share their experience on Piazza.
+Questa is a 64-bit version of ModelSim which is much faster, massively updated, and still free, but it requires that you go online to get a license which is good for 1 year (renewable).  **Anyone using this new version combination is encouraged to share their experience on Piazza.
 The instructor and TAs would greatly appreciate a report at the end of the course of any